 It may seem odd to think that the vast Ministry of Defence estates, with army boots marching and tanks rumbling across them, play host to some of the most species-rich and valuable habitats in the UK…but the fact is it’s true.
 Perhaps Churchill would now say something to the tune of “we will conserve the waders on the beaches, and the chalk grasslands in the fields”.
 The need to fight to preserve our wildlife has never been so great.
 The growing human population and constant change in our society is having a knock-on effect on our wildlife populations.
-The MOD however, has a plan in place to avoid enemy invaders, prevent destruction of major habitats and combat the drop in major wildlife populations.
+The MOD has a plan in place to avoid enemy invaders and to prevent destruction of major habitats and combat the drop in major wildlife populations.

 The MOD estate covers roughly 1% of land in the UK and has managed to avoid the scourge of agricultural improvement and intensification, leaving semi-natural habitats for wildlife to thrive in.
 In fact, 170 MOD sites are designated as a Site of Special Scientific Interest (SSSI) or an Area of Special Scientific Interest (ASSI).
 It is a statutory obligation to enhance, prevent damage and preserve the species within these sites.
 This means everyone deployed on a site for defence purposes has a duty to conserve the wildlife on their military estates.